Last Updated: May 09, 2021

 Median Salary: $62,870

-- Research and Development Laboratory Technician - The duties they have to perform including keeping the laboratory clean and organizing equipment.
+- Research and Development Laboratory Technician - The duties they have to perform include keeping the laboratory clean and organizing equipment.
 They will have to prepare the lab for different tasks and even sanitize the equipment after it is used.

 Median Salary: $46,340

-- Chemical Laboratory Technicians -They have to assist scientists and research scholars in the researches they conduct for the development of new products.
+- Chemical Laboratory Technicians -They have to assist scientists and research scholars in the research they conduct for the development of new products.
 Their tasks will include making qualitative/ quantitative analyses of materials and even maintaining the environment.

 Median Salary: $49,820

 - Medical Assistant - Medical Assistants will be in charge of all administrative and clinical tasks.
-This includes a lot of paperwork including tasks like record keeping and even assisting physicians in examining patients.
+This includes a lot of paperwork, including tasks like record keeping and even assisting physicians in examining patients.

 Median Salary: $35,850